TITLE 77: PUBLIC HEALTH

 "Intent to Deny" means the negative decision of HFSRB, following its initial consideration of an application for permit that failed to receive the number of affirmative votes required by the Act.
 (See Section 1130.670.)

-"Interdependent Components" means components of construction or modification that are architecturally or programmatically interrelated to the extent that undertaking one or more of the components compels the other components to be undertaken.
-Unless otherwise interdependent, or submitted as one project by the applicant, components of construction or modification undertaken by means of a single construction contract or financed through the issuance of a single debt instrument shall not be grouped together as one project.[20 ILCS 3960/3]
+"Interdependence" means components of construction or modification that are architecturally or programmatically interrelated to the extent that undertaking one or more of the components compels the other components to be undertaken.
+Unless otherwise interdependent, or submitted as one project by the applicant, components of construction or modification undertaken by means of a single construction contract or financed through the issuance of a single debt instrument shall not be grouped together as one project.
+(See Section 3 of the Act.)
+Examples include but are not limited to: expanding a hospital's emergency department but taking over observation space and moving the observation space to another location or building at multiple sites on one hospital campus with financing originating from one funding source.

-"Medicaid Certified" or "Medicare Certified" or "Medicaid Certification" or "Medicare Certification" means approval for a facility to receive reimbursement under Title XVIII (Medicare) and/or XIX (Medicaid) of the Social Security Act (42 USC 1395).
+"Medicaid Certified" or "Medicare Certified" or "Medicaid Certification" or "Medicare Certification" means approval for a facility to receive reimbursement under Title XVIII (Medicare) and/or XIX (Medicaid) of the Social Security Act (42 U.S.C.
+1395).

 HFSRB NOTE: A change of site to a site outside the planning area originally identified in the application is not considered a modification and invalidates the application.

-"Moral Turpitude" means conduct that has an inherent quality of baseness, vileness or depravity with respect to another person or society in general, contrary to the accepted and customary rule of right and duty.
+"Moral Turpitude" means conduct that has an inherent quality of baseness, vileness, or depravity with respect to another person or society in general, contrary to the accepted and customary rule of right and duty.
 Examples include rape, forgery, robbery, arson, counterfeiting and wrongful solicitation.

-"Newspaper of General Circulation" means newspapers other than those intended to serve a particular, defined population, such as the publications of professional and trade associations.
+"Newspaper of General Circulation" means newspapers other than those intended to serve a particular defined population, such as the publications of professional and trade associations.

 "Proposal" or "Project" means any proposed construction or modification of a health care facility or any proposed acquisition of equipment to be undertaken by an applicant.